nanlabs/frontend-reference/examples/react-native-expo-router/README.md

 # Frontend template for a React Native Expo

-This is a template for a react native expo app with typescript, eslint, prettier and expo-router.
+This is a template for a react native expo app with TypeScript, ESlint, prettier and expo-router.
 Also you have a minimal example for expo-router.

 ## Getting Started